-Apple is sponsoring the Empirical Methods in Natural Language Processing (EMNLP) conference, which will be held virtually from November 16 to 20.
+Apple sponsored the Empirical Methods in Natural Language Processing (EMNLP) conference, which was held virtually from November 16 to 20.
 EMNLP is a leading conference focused on natural language processing.

 Conference Accepted Paper

 Jianpeng Cheng, Devang Agrawal, Hector Martinez Alonso, Shruti Bhargava, Joris Driesen Federico Flego, Dain Kaplan, Dimitri Kartsaklis, Lin Li, Dhivya Piraviperumal, Jason D Williams, Hong Yu, Diarmuid O Seaghdha, Anders Johannsen